canjs/canjs/docs/can-guides/setup/setting-up-canjs.md

 ### Importing the ecosystem ES module bundle

 The [core ES module bundle](#ImportingthecoreESmodulebundle) only includes CanJS's [can-core] modules.
-This doesn't include ecosystem modules like [can-stache-converters].
-The ecosystem bundle hosted at `https://unpkg.com/can@5/core.mjs` includes _nearly_ every CanJS module.
+This doesn't include [can-ecosystem] modules like [can-stache-converters].
+The ecosystem bundle hosted at `https://unpkg.com/can@5/ecosystem.mjs` includes _nearly_ every CanJS module.

+The following shows importing and using [can-stache-converters] from `ecosystem.mjs`:

 ```html
 <!doctype html>